 5. You lead your platoon, your platoon takes care of you.

-John Durfee is an Operation Freedom War veteran and markets Airsoft Guns at Airsplat, the nation’s largest seller of Airsoft Rifles.
+Author: John Durfee is an Operation Freedom War veteran and markets at AirsSplat.com, the nation’s largest seller of Airsoft Rifles.